2️⃣ Black-box Analysis

 - Understand forced answer importance: measuring impact by directly forcing model answers at specific steps

-- Implement counterfactual importance: measuring impact by resampling conditioned on keeping the same answer
+- Implement counterfactual importance: measuring impact by resampling then filtering to steps where the regenerated sentence is semantically different from the original

 - Learn when each metric is appropriate (causal vs correlational analysis)